-This is because while plantation shutters may be traditional in design, they can nonetheless be manufactured in an infinite variety of specifications.
-Plantation shutters can be every bit as simple or complex as they need to be, in order to suit the requirements of the room and the preferences of the buyer.
+This is because, while plantation shutters may be traditional in design, they can nonetheless be manufactured to an infinite variety of specifications.
+Plantation shutters can be every bit as simple or complex as they need to be in order to suit the requirements of the room and the preferences of the buyer.

 Manufactured to order, our plantation shutters can be designed to suit absolutely any interior space with any existing décor.

 In most instances, plantation shutter louvres are left closed when coverage is required, with the louvres then being opened to allow light into the room.
 However, it may also be possible to open and close the shutters themselves, depending on the specifics of the installation.

 In order to simplify the process of selecting the perfect plantation shutters, what follows is a summary of some of the most important terminology you may come across along the way:

 Bi-fold: Two shutters connected with a hinge on one side

 Tri-fold: Three shutters connected with a hinge on one side